-Finally in 1958-59 Balch began leasing out space to businesses.
-The present grocery store building was built in 1959 by Tradewell, then became Matthew’s Red Apple in 1989 and then QFC in the year 2000.
+Finally in 1958-59 Balch began leasing out space to businesses at the corner-NE 85th Street site, east side of 35th Ave NE.
+The present grocery store building was the first on the site, built in 1959 by Tradewell, then became Matthew’s Red Apple in 1989 and then QFC in the year 2000.

 Balch saw the need for professional restaurant management, so at the end of 1968 more experienced restaurant owners acquired the lease of the Sir Wedgwood.
 In 1969 the restaurant was expanded and was renamed the Sir Wedgwood Broiler, because Glen F. Jensen, owner of Blazes Broiler in Ballard, helped redesign the space.
 That rather awkward, long name, Sir Wedgwood Broiler, was kept through the end of 1972.
 The change to the shortened “Wedgwood Broiler” came in 1973.